austinhuang0131/mstdn-party-plus/docs/alt-text.md

 Exceptions to the rule can be considered in situations where compliance may introduce an undue burden, eg. in case of disability.
 The administration will try to infer those exceptions, but it may be necessary to declare them explicitly.

+Generally, the enforcement would be dependent on the post's intended reach; that is, personal ramblings is unlikely to be as actively enforced as opinions on popular subjects, for example.

 ## Recommendations

+!!! tip

     For example, in [this post](https://mstdn.party/@benbloodworth/112044379936996494), the content is

     > New neighbors are moving in.

     whose first image accompagnies the following alt text:

     > A male eastern bluebird perched on the roof of a bluebird house with a piece of straw in his mouth.

     Not only the alt text accurately describes the image, it also gives enough context to people even without seeing the image: the "new neighbours" refer to Eastern bluebirds, and bringing straws to a bluebird house would be "moving in."

----

-In cases where an object is difficult to describe (such as abstract art), naming the object and describing its general shape or colours may suffice.
+See [Alt Text Hall of Fame](https://alttexthalloffame.org/en/) for advanced examples.

 ## Motivation